I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-_pcproperty_request.md

 ## Members

-`Instance`

-Pointer to the property-instance buffer

-`InstanceSize`

-Specifies the size in bytes of the property-instance buffer.

-`Irp`

-Pointer to the <a href="..\wdm\ns-wdm-_irp.md">IRP</a> containing the client's original property request

 `MajorTarget`

 <a href="https://msdn.microsoft.com/33f1d79a-33fc-4ce5-a372-e08bda378332">IUnknown</a> pointer to the main miniport object.
 This member contains the <i>UnknownMiniport</i> parameter value that the adapter driver previously passed to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536943">IPort::Init</a> method.